The Anti-Bribery and Anti-Corruption Review: Brazil

 The same law created the COAF, an agency that is now subordinate to the Central Bank of Brazil and currently named the Financial Intelligence Unit (UIF).
 It is responsible for the regulation and investigation of transactions suspected of money laundering.
 The UIF has the power to impose administrative penalties.
 Law No. 12,683/2012 broadened the number of individuals and legal entities that are obliged to inform suspicious activities to the UIF.
 Some entities such as stock exchanges, commodities exchanges, derivative exchanges, banks, securities brokers and dealers, insurance companies and factoring companies must pay special attention to suspicious transactions in relation to money laundering rules and inform the UIF of transactions that violate money laundering laws.
 Moreover, any transaction conducted with those entities involving assets that can be converted into currency exceeding 10,000 reais must be reported to the UIF.

 The Central Bank has published specific rules regarding money laundering prevention.
-For example, it has issued rulings in order to enhance the Anti-Money Laundering and Terrorist Finance system in Brazil.
-These rules were enacted in accordance with the recommendations of the Financial Action Task Force (FATF), the inter-governmental body created to promote the development of international policies to combat money laundering and terrorism financing.
+For example, it has issued rulings in order to enhance the anti-money laundering and terrorist finance system in Brazil.
+These rules were enacted in accordance with FATF recommendations.
+FATF is the inter-governmental body created to promote the development of international policies to combat money laundering and terrorism financing.
 Brazil has been a member of FATF since 2000.

 Enforcement: foreign bribery and associated offences